agentmorris/camera-trap-ml-survey/README.md

 * Kays R, Lasky M, Allen ML, Dowler RC, Hawkins MT, Hope AG, Kohli BA, Mathis VL, McLean B, Olson LE, Thompson CW.
 Which mammals can be identified from camera traps and crowdsourced photographs?.
 Journal of Mammalogy.
 2022 Apr 7.

+* Barr B, Underwood H, Mountrakis G, Quackenbush L. Automated Mammal Localization and Identification in Camera Trap Images for the Northeastern United States.
+Authorea preprints, 04 Jul 2022.

 ## Papers that are more or less pre-publication versions of another paper that is already included

 ...or were otherwise redundant in a way that made re-summarization unnecessary.
+This section is basically here to remind me that I've already come across something.

 * Jia L, Tian Y, Zhang J. Identifying Animals in Camera Trap Images via Neural Architecture Search.
 Computational intelligence and neuroscience.
 2022 Feb 7;2022.